OpenIndy/OpenIndy.github.io/documentation/docu-dev/concept.md

 ---

-<a href="/documentation/docu-dev.html" class="btn">Overview</a>&nbsp;&nbsp;<a href="/documentation/docu-dev/concept.html" class="btn btn-success">Concept and Architecture</a>&nbsp;&nbsp;<a href="/documentation/docu-dev/plugins.html" class="btn">Plugins</a>&nbsp;&nbsp;<a href="/documentation/docu-dev/interface.html" class="btn">Server Interface</a>&nbsp;&nbsp;<a href="/documentation/docu-dev/gui.html" class="btn">Model View Control</a>
+<a href="/documentation/docu-dev.html" class="btn">Overview</a>&nbsp;&nbsp;<a href="/documentation/docu-dev/concept.html" class="btn btn-success">Concept and Architecture</a>&nbsp;&nbsp;<a href="/documentation/docu-dev/interface.html" class="btn">Server Interface</a>&nbsp;&nbsp;<a href="/documentation/docu-dev/srd/html/index.html" class="btn">Software Reference Documentation</a>

 ##  Concept
 The following section explains the concept and special features of OpenIndy.

 > "Metrology is the science of measurement.
 Metrology includes all theoretical and practical aspects of measurement.
 The word comes from Greek μέτρον (metron), "measure" + "λόγος" (logos), amongst others meaning "speech, oration, discourse, quote, study, calculation, reason".
 In Ancient Greek the term μετρολογία (metrologia) meant "theory of ratios"."
 [(wikipedia)](http://en.wikipedia.org/wiki/Metrology){:target="blank"}

 Requirements for OpenIndy: